 Many of the 'Namgis civic buildings also incorporate bold elements of traditional coastal buildings, including the use of huge cedar trees in the architecture, such as in the 'Namgis Big House.

-You can take in the T'sasala Cultural Group traditional dance performance in the Big House Thursdays, Fridays and Saturdays July and August.
+You can take in the T'sasala Cultural Group traditional dance performance in the Big House Thursdays, Fridays and Saturdays July to third week in August.
 The U’mista Cultural Centre, with its collection of priceless Kwakwaka'wakw potlatch regalia, is also a must-see.
 U’mista’s Potlatch Collection tells an epic story of resistance and resilience.
 The Centre opened in 1980 to house repatriated Kwakwaka'wakw ceremonial regalia that had been seized by government authorities in 1922.
 One of the most complete and important collections of its type in the world, U’mista’s Potlatch Collection is a source of great joy and pride for the Kwakwaka’wakw community.

 For more insight into 'Namgis and Kwakwaka'wakw culture visit http://www.namgis.bc.ca or head over to the U'mista Cultural Centre http://www.umista.ca

 The spectacular wildlife that can be seen in the sea and along the shorelines here often amazes visitors from inland.

 “Spectacular” can refer to the vast numbers of herring, salmon and White-Sided Dolphins that swim by, or to the size of the whales that follow the migrating salmon every summer.
 Sea lions and seals can also be seen cruising by.